sportily/sportily-php/README.md

+# Sportily PHP Bindings

-# PHP Bindings for Sportily API
+A PHP client library for the public Sportily API.